General Counsel KORA (Kansas Open Records Act)

 To request a copy of a record, or to view a record:

 - The request must specifically identify the record being sought and must also include the name and contact information of the person making the request.
-There is not a special form that must be used.

-- A records request sent to someone on the ESU campus other than the General Counsel should be forwarded to the Office of the General Counsel for processing.
+- A records request sent to someone on the ESU campus other than the General Counsel should direct the requester to the link above.

 - KORA requests must be for existing records, not information.